-Independent auditors' report to the Members of Rotherham Metropolitan Borough Council
+Independent auditor's report to the members of Rotherham Metropolitan Borough Council

-We have audited the financial statements of Rotherham Metropolitan Borough Council for the year ended 31 March 2011 on pages 14 to 151.
-The financial statements have been prepared under applicable law and the accounting policies set out in the Statements of Accounting Policies.
+We have audited the financial statements of Rotherham Metropolitan Borough Council for the year ended 31 March 2012 on pages 11 to 134.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2011/12.

-This report is made solely to the Members of the Authority, as a body, in accordance with Part II of the Audit Commission Act 1998.
-Our audit work has been undertaken so that we might state to the Members of the Authority, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Members of the Authority, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of the Authority, as a body, in accordance with Part II of the Audit Commission Act 1998.
+Our audit work has been undertaken so that we might state to the members of the Authority, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the members of the Authority, as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of the Strategic Director of Finance and auditor
+Respective responsibilities of the Strategic Director of Resources and auditor

-As explained more fully in the Statement of the Strategic Director of Finance's Responsibilities, set out on page 1, the Strategic Director of Finance is responsible for the preparation of financial statements which give a true and fair view.
+As explained more fully in the Statement of the Strategic Director of Resources' Responsibilities, set out on page 1, the Strategic Director of Resources is responsible for the preparation of financial statements and for being satisfied that they give a true and fair view.
 Our responsibility is to audit, and express an opinion on, the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practice's Board's Ethical Standards for Auditors.